ShiZhenze/store-sales-forecasting/README.md

 | Training records | 3.0M+ observations |
 | Auxiliary data | Store metadata (city, state, cluster, type), daily oil prices, national holiday calendar |

-Ecuador's economy is oil-dependent, so daily crude prices are included as a proxy for consumer purchasing power.
-Public-sector wages are paid on the 15th and the last day of each month, which produces a semi-monthly demand cycle that a weekly seasonality model would miss entirely.

 Raw competition data is not redistributed in this repository.
 To reproduce, download it from the competition page linked above.